Learn how to make half square triangle blocks as well as learning where to use half square triangles.

 On the lighter fabric, draw a line from upper corner to lower corner through the center point of the square.

-Place both squares, right sides together, and stitch ¼" from drawn line on both sides.
+Place both squares, right sides together, and stitch ¼" on both sides of the drawn line.
 Cut along line.

 Press seam as it is.
 This sets the stitches and keeps the block in shape.

 Place block, withdarkest square on top, on ironing board.
-Lift top triangle and press over seam.
+Lift top triangle and using the iron, press it over seam.

 Using a square ruler, match diagonal line with seam line and trim block to a 2½" square.